ResamplingDLLAD/ResamplingEmpirical/README.md

 In this work, we investigate the influence of eleven sampling methods on the performance of three DLAD approaches, namely [CNN](https://ieeexplore.ieee.org/document/8511880), [LogRobust](https://dl.acm.org/doi/10.1145/3338906.3338931) and [NeuralLog](https://www.computer.org/csdl/proceedings-article/ase/2021/033700a492/1AjSXBpYSuk).

 ### Data Preparation
-1. Download three datasets and put them under the folder ./dataset.
+1. Download the four datasets and put them under the folder ./dataset.
 2. Name the datasets according to their names (i.e. bgl, Spirit and Thunderbird).
 3. Parse the raw logs via [Drain](https://ieeexplore.ieee.org/document/8029742) parser with default parameters setting before running CNN and LogRobust.
 ```shell